Kuhlman-Lab/LynD-substrate-modeling/README.md

 ## Repo Contents:

-`datasets/`: Preprocessed sequencing data for selection rounds 1-3 in CSV format.
+`datasets/`: Preprocessed sequencing data for selection rounds 1-3 in CSV format.\
-`src/model_weights`: Trained ML model weights for LynD NNK7 semi-randomized library rounds 1-3.
+`src/model_weights`: Trained ML model weights for LynD NNK7 semi-randomized library rounds 1-3.\
-`src/notebooks/`: Jupyter notebook walkthroughs for exploratory data analysis (`eda.ipynb`) and peptide nomination (`nom.ipynb`)
+`src/notebooks/`: Jupyter notebook walkthroughs for exploratory data analysis (`eda.ipynb`) and peptide nomination (`nom.ipynb`).\

-`src/trainer.py`: Script for training new models.
+`src/trainer.py`: Script for training new models.\
-`src/analysis.py`: Script for analyzing patterns in substrate tolerance and epistasis.
+`src/analysis.py`: Script for analyzing patterns in substrate tolerance and epistasis.\
-`src/pct_mod.py`: Script for assessing percent-modification levels for partially randomized libraries (used for epi analysis).
+`src/pct_mod.py`: Script for assessing percent-modification levels for partially randomized libraries (used for epi analysis).\
-`src/runscripts`: Example runscripts for the training and analysis code with default options used in the paper.
+`src/runscripts`: Example runscripts for the training and analysis code with default options used in the paper.\

-`src/environment.yml`: List of python dependencies for installation using conda.
+`src/environment.yml`: List of python dependencies for installation using conda.\

 ## Installation